discordeno/discordeno/site/docs/nodejs/Structures/components.md

 // Message to send
 const messageOptions = { content: "hello", components: [actionRow] };

-await client.helpers.sendMessage(channelId, messageOptions); // You can also use the Message Structure
+// await client.helpers.sendMessage(channelId, messageOptions); // Do it the raw way message.channel.send(messageOptions); // Do it with the structure
 ```

 As you can see, for simplicity you can use strings instead of numbers (types), which are hard to remember.